veena-g123/Graphql/Readme.md

-1. this is a spring boot project with  restapi and  graphql implementation
+This project is a Spring Boot application with both REST API and GraphQL implementations.

-2. please find the postman collection in resources folder
+The Postman collection for testing the REST API and GraphQL queries is available in the resources folder.
-3. graphql file will be located in resources/graphql folder
+The GraphQL schema file is located in the resources/graphql folder.

-Dependency used:
-   spring-boot-starter-graphql
+Key Features and Dependencies
+The project uses the spring-boot-starter-graphql dependency for implementing GraphQL functionality.

-Annotations used:
+Annotations Used
+@QueryMapping

- 1. @QueryMapping for fetching data
+Used for fetching data from the database.

+@MutationMapping

- 2. @MutationMapping for posting data into db
+Used for posting or modifying data in the database.
-3. @Argument for getting data based on filtering

-Db returns whatever we query for and graphql will filter out the data we want and send it to the client
+@Argument

+Used for passing filtering arguments to GraphQL queries or mutations.

+GraphQL Behavior
+The database returns the complete set of data matching the query.
+GraphQL filters the data as per the client’s request and returns only the requested fields.
+This ensures that clients receive precisely the data they need without additional overhead.